 If you have a Vimeo account, ScreenFlow enables you to encode and publish your projects directly to Vimeo.
-Select File > Publish to > Vimeo then select Video Encoding and Options: 2160p, 1440p, 1080HD, 720HD, or 480SD.
+Select File > Publish to > Vimeo then select Video Encoding, Framerate, and Options.

 If you check Save Copy to Disk the Location button is enabled, enabling you to select the location for the file to be written to disk.
 If you do not choose a location, the file will be saved to your Movies folder.
 If you do not specify a file extension, .mp4 will be used.